 (54 credits) 9 months

-* Utilities costs are included in the housing expense
+* Utility costs are included in the residence hall expense

 The tuition coverage part of merit-based fellowships and merit-based scholarships are subject to the same credit maximums as Seminary Tuition Grants.